 An Experience of Christ

-Christianity is to be central to our lives and completely captivate our thoughts, actions, and the way we live.
-Unlike many other worldview and religions, it is very experiential.
-We are called not only to know more about Christ, but we are called to experience the fullness of life that He provides.
-The Gospel was intended to be woven into every aspect of our beings.
-In this sermon on Philippians 3:8, Dr. Martyn Lloyd-Jones points us to the apostle Paul, reminding us of what this looks like when played out in reality.
-He gave up everything and suffered persecution because of the Gospel.
-When one becomes a Christian, the whole man is involved.
-Christ takes over all of our being when we submit to Him.
-Another way that salvation changes us is that it is always increasing in value to us.
+Christianity is to be central to one’s life and completely captivate thoughts, actions, and the way one lives.
+Unlike many other worldviews and religions, it is very experiential.
+Christians are called not only to know more about Christ, but they are called to experience the fullness of life that He provides.
+The gospel was intended to be woven into every aspect of the Christian’s being.
+In this sermon on Philippians 3:8 titled “An Experience of Christ,” Dr. Martyn Lloyd-Jones points to the Apostle Paul, reminding of what this looks like when played out in reality.
+He gave up everything and suffered persecution because of the gospel.
+When one becomes a Christian, the whole person is involved.
+Christ takes over all of one’s being when they submit to Him.
+Another way that salvation changes the Christian is that it is always increasing in value.
 How is this seen in Scripture?
 Paul was very honest in saying that Christ had made everything else in the world seem like trash in comparison.
 When the treasures of this world are compared to the excellencies of Christ, they are shown to be ultimately worthless.
 Dr. Lloyd-Jones concludes by providing examples of these excellencies of Christ and what they mean for the life of believers.

 Additional Scripture Translations